aimee0317/google-looker-studio/README.md

 - Author: Amelia Tang

 ## Project Overview
-The website analytics dashboard below is for a used computer & electronic business that mainly operates locally in Vancouver but would like to grow its e-commerce presence.It's designed using canva.com and implemented in Google Looker Studio (previously called "Google Data Studio") using data from Google Analytics 4.
+The website analytics dashboard below is for a used computer & electronic business that mainly operates locally in Vancouver but would like to grow its e-commerce presence.
+It's designed using canva.com and implemented in Google Looker Studio (previously called "Google Data Studio") using data from Google Analytics 4.
 As a certified Google Analytics professional, I would like to answer their business questions and help grow their online business.
-You can view my credentials [here](https://github.com/aimee0317/my_certifications).
+You can view a list of my credentials [here](https://github.com/aimee0317/my_certifications).

 ## Data Source
 The e-commerce website is for a used computer and electronic store local to Vancouver.
 It has been a successful business for decades but would like some online exposure.
 The data used in this data visualization project is from Google Analytics 4.
 I tagged the e-commerce website using Google Tag Manager and tracked website data for 2 months.